KaHarlacz/CakeHouse/README.md

 # CakeHouse

-This app is an implementation of a website that allows users to share, discover and vote for their favorite recipes.
-It's the first app that I wrote using the Spring framework and React.
+This app is an implementation of website that allows users to share, discover and vote for their favourite recipes.
+My goal was to learn how to build such app from end to end using popular technologies such as Spring, React and Docker.

 ## How to run this app

-At this stage, it is possible to run this app on your machine but there is no database configured to store data.
-I will make this app run in docker containers which will solve this problem.

-## Patterns used
+Requirements:
+  - Installed docker

+Instructions:
+  1. Clone the project using ```https://github.com/KaHarlacz/CakeHouse.git```
+  2. Change directory using ```cd CakeHouse```
+  3. Run command ```./run.sh```

+Notes:
+  - At the beginning docker may print some errors if app hasn't been run on your computer yet.
+  - Spring boot container may fail if mysql is not ready.
+In such case backend will be restarted automatically.

+## What I have learnt

-Design patterns:
+#### Design patterns:
   - Adapter
   - Decorator
   - Facade
   - Builder
   - Strategy
   - Singleton

-Architecture:
+#### Technologies / Libs / Techniques:
+  - React, React Router
+  - HTML, CSS, SCSS
+  - Bootstrap
+  - Spring, Spring Boot
+  - JWT Tokens
-  - MVP
+  - Docker

-Others:
-  - DTO
+  - Hibernate
-  - Repository
+  - Liquibase

+#### UI Design:
+  - Grid and FlexBox basics
+  - How parallax effect works
+  - How to implement infinite scrolling

-## Screenshots
+## Some screenshots

 ### Main Page